javiertelioz/clean-architecture-go/README.md

 Based on it or in the same time, other applicative architectures appeared like [Onion Architecture](https://jeffreypalermo.com/2008/07/the-onion-architecture-part-1/) (by.
 J. Palermo), [Hexagonal Architecture](https://alistair.cockburn.us/hexagonal-architecture/) (by A. Cockburn) or [Clean Architecture](https://8thlight.com/blog/uncle-bob/2012/08/13/the-clean-architecture.html) (by.
 R. Martin).

-This repository is an exploration of this type of architecture, mainly based on DDD and Clean Architecture, on a concrete and modern JavaScript application.
+This repository is an exploration of this type of architecture, mainly based on DDD and Clean Architecture, on a concrete and modern golang application.

 ## DDD and Clean Architecture